Hazarral/Hazarral/README.md

-# Hi there, I'm Hazarral! 👋
+# Hi there, I'm Hazarral

-### 👨‍💻 CS Student | 🎨 Digital Artist | 🎮 Indie Game Developer
+### CS Student | Digital Artist | Indie Game Developer

-I am a multidisciplinary developer walking the line between low-level systems and high-level creativity.
-I don't just write code; I build worlds—both technically and narratively.
+I am a full-stack developer for my game Denos: Descent.
+My roles include programmer, artist, writer, as well as manager.

 ---

-### 🔭 Current Focus
+### Current Focus
 **Developing [Denos: Descent]**
 I am the Lead Developer, Artist, and Writer for *Denos: Descent*.
 It's a Top-Down Roguelike built in **Godot**, focusing on complex systems and deep lore.
 * *Status:* In Active Development